trivikverma/researchgroup/content/courses/epa1316-2020/schedule.md

 # weight: 1
 ---

+[Download](../resources/epa1316-at-a-glance.pdf) the whole course schedule for an overview.

 ## An overview of all course sessions

 | Week 	| Lecture 	| Topic                              	| Python Libraries                	| Labs and Homework [^1] 	| Assessment [^2][^3] 	|